SKKU-COMPASSLAB/compasslab-website/content/members/taejeong_kim/template/index.md

 ---
 layout: personal_info  # FIXED!
 DO NOT CHANGE!
-author: Gwangeun Byeon   # your name
+author: Taejeong Kim   # your name
-title:  Gwangeun Byeon   # your name
+title:  Taejeong Kim   # your name
 date:   2024-07-02

 params:
-    position:  "PhD Course"    # TODO: push your position; the position should be the one between ["Principal Investigator", "PhD Course", "Master Course", "Graduate", Alumni]
+    position:  "Master Course"    # TODO: push your position; the position should be the one between ["Principal Investigator", "PhD Course", "Master Course", "Graduate", Alumni]
     job_title: "Researcher"       # TODO: all of the students should specify the title of himself as a "Researcher"
-    # telephone: ""  # TODO: phone number (if you don't want to upload your phone number, comment or remove this line!)
+    telephone: ""  # TODO: phone number (if you don't want to upload your phone number, comment or remove this line!)
-    email:     "kebyun@skku.edu"  # TODO: school email address (if you don't want to upload your email address, comment or remove this line!)
+    email:     "ab.tj.kim@skku.edu"  # TODO: school email address (if you don't want to upload your email address, comment or remove this line!)

     profile_image: profile.jpg  # TODO: put the filename of the profile image here

     interests: [   # TODO: fill out your research interests "Computer Architecture",
-        "Accelerator"
+        "Memory Systems",
+        "CXL"
     ]

-    # biography: |   # TODO: fill out your short biography...
+    biography: |   # TODO: fill out your short biography...
 Introduce yourself! (if you don't want to upload your biography, comment or remove this whole section!)
+      Hi.
+I have been working as a system software engineer at Samsung Electronics, where I have been responsible for developing device driver and firmware for PMIC.
+Through the SSIT course, I joined COMPASS Lab to deepen my understanding of computer architecture.
+I am currently conducting research in the field of CXL.

     enable_sections:  # TODO: this section checks whether to show "Experiences", "Awards and Honors", "Activities" (publications will automatically be added to your page)
-        enable_experiences:   false  # enable "Professional Experience" section
+        enable_experiences:   true  # enable "Professional Experience" section
         enable_awards_honors: false  # enable "Awards & Honors" section
         enable_activities:    false  # enable "Professional Activities" section